anjaltelang/katacoda-scenarios/testapt/step1.md

 #Step summary:
 Here's what we will be doing in the lab:
 1. Install K8s cluster - we will use kind
-2. Install Docker
+2. Install Kubectl
-3. Install Kubectl
+3. Create kind cluster
-4. Create kind cluster
+4. Install local Authenticator
-5. Install local Authenticator
+5. Create a user in the authenticator
-6. Create a user in the authenticator
+6. Install Pinniped Conceirge
-7. Install Pinniped Conceirge
+7. Configure Conceirge to authenticate using local authenticator
-8. Configure Conceirge to authenticate using local authenticator
+8. Install Pinniped cli
-9. Install Pinniped cli
+9. Generate kubeconfig
 10. Create RBAC rules for the cluster
 11. Use Kubeconfig created to access cluster with Kubectl commands